 A shift towards active lifestyles and increasing demands for sustainable modes of transportation presents a need for a useful and accessible walking and cycling network in the Town.
 This Plan recognizes that bicycle and pedestrian trails and paths contribute to healthy communities and supports such sustainable modes of travel.
-The Town encourages the development and enhancement of pedestrian and shared use of non-motorized trails and bicycle routes within the Town and across the County, in support of the County Wide Active Transportation System (CWATS) Master Plan, as identified on Schedule "X".
+The Town encourages the development and enhancement of pedestrian and shared use of non-motorized trails and bicycle routes within the Town and across the County, in support of the County Wide Active Transportation System (CWATS) Master Plan.